-Nancy Anne Harbord pays Mario Olianas a visit at his home in Leeds to see how Yorkshire Pecorino – the winner of Best Semi-Soft at the Great British Cheese Awards 2016 – is made.
+Nancy Anne Harbord pays Mario Olianas a visit at his home in Leeds to see how Yorkshire Pecorino cheese – the winner of Best Semi-Soft at the Great British Cheese Awards 2016 – is made.

 A quiet, suburban house on the outskirts of north Leeds is not where you’d expect to find quality cheese production.
 But it is here that I am warmly welcomed by Mario and Sonia Olianas with their friends and family as they showed me where they make their unique cheeses.
 Cheeses that have been attracting awards in almost every contest they enter, including last year at the Great British Cheese Awards where they won best semi-soft cheese.